papadoc7/Draft_Repo/README.md

 # Draft_Repo

-Files which belong to possible projects for training purposes.
+Files which belong to different exercises for training purposes.